My 8 Beauty Secrets from France

 5. The less-is-more rule is applied to nail art as well as make-up.
 Short and natural nails with a very faint gloss, or a discrete “French” manicure is the most common nail art you’ll see on most French women, even with the fad of funky nail colors that is all the rage.

 6. Moderation in what you eat and drink.
 This rule is important for two reasons, not only will you continue to fit in your well sized clothes, but a good diet also helps maintain healthy skin.
 The French don’t tend to be excessive in what they consume, yet they don’t deprive themselves either.
 Wine : a glass or two at dinner.
 Love chocolate?
 Have a little square with coffee after a meal.
 Only a little butter in the morning on toast; a small dessert or yogurt after dinner.
 Less sauce and more vegetables… these are all some of the lifelong diet rules that French women stick to and it helps them remain their ideal weight year after year.

-8. And because beauty and elegance is not just an outer layer I am finishing with my eighth rule of beauty : intelligence and confidence.
-A little smarts and a pinch of confidence can always make you feel fabulous.
-Reading the news and having a working knowledge of French classics as well as modern culture help you feel in-the-know when conversing with others.
+8. And because beauty and elegance is not just an outer layer I am finishing with my eighth rule of beauty : Confidence.
+An extra pinch of confidence can always make you feel beautiful.
+As an expat, I try reading the news and having a working knowledge of French classics as well as contemporary culture to help me feel in-the-know when conversing with others.
 And that breeds confidence, which in my opinion is the most important element of beauty.
-Knowing that you are wonderful as you are and that you have a « je ne sais quoi » about you will help you feel beautiful in spite of your dress size or your hair day.
+Knowing that you are wonderful as you are and that you have a “je ne sais quoi” about you will help you feel beautiful in spite of your dress size or your hair day.

 Stay beautiful my friends!